-Report: India sends back ex-Maldives vice president
+Maldives police arrest ex-vice president who fled to India

 He was arrested and jailed in 2016 after a blast on Yameen’s speedboat.
 Yameen’s wife was slightly injured in the blast.

-FBI officials assisting in the probe said they did not trace any explosives in the boat and Adeeb’s jailing was criticized as politically motivated.
+FBI officials assisting in the probe said they did not trace any explosives in the boat and Adeeb’s jailing was criticized as being politically motivated.

 After Yameen’s defeat in last year’s presidential election, Maldivian courts set aside the convictions against Adeeb and ordered a fresh investigation.
 However, a court imposed a travel ban because the state had appealed Adeeb’s release.